-The Core Strategy and SPDs are all available on the Council's website at: www.knowsley.gov.uk/residents/building-and-planning/local-plan
+In January 2021, the Local Plan Core Strategy became five years old.
+Officers undertook a review of the Local Plan, which concluded that there is no need to update any policies and the Plan remains consistent with national policy.
+The Core Strategy and SPDs are available on the Council's website at: www.knowsley.gov.uk/residents/building-and-planning/local-plan

-During 2019-20 the Council continued to work positively and proactively with neighbouring authorities in accordance with the statutory 'Duty to Cooperate' on strategic planning matters.
-The Council also responded to neighbouring authorities' consultations on their Local Plans.
+During 2020-21 the Council continued to work positively and proactively with neighbouring authorities in accordance with the statutory 'Duty to Cooperate' on strategic planning matters.
+The Council also responded to neighbouring authority Local Plan consultations.